Download the notebook here! Interactive online version: colab

 • Content optimization does increase sales (true causal effect is positive)

 But the confounding from product quality creates a negative spurious correlation that overwhelms the positive causal effect.
-This is exactly the scenario we explored in Lecture 01—but now we’ll use DAGs to understand and solve it.
+We’ll use DAGs to understand and solve this problem.

 2. Drawing the DAG